 - Parents/Carers of pupils are invited to the school to discuss their child’s progress and achievements as part of the Education, Health Care Plan (Annual Review) meeting on an annual basis to ensure their needs are being met at St. Nicholas School.

 - Education, Health Care Plan meetings are organised by the Local Authority and are held at the school.
-(Please note these meetings will replace the existing Annual Review of the Statement of SEN).
 Relevant educational, health and care professionals and parents/carers are invited to discuss the progress and needs of the child using a person-centred approach.

-- Parents are also invited to attend Parents Evening twice a year to discuss their child’s Individual Support Plan (ISP) achievements and aspirations for the future.
+- Parents are also invited to attend termly Parents Evening to discuss their child’s Individual Support Plan (ISP) achievements and aspirations for the future.

 - Ad hoc parental conversations and meetings are held to discuss issues and concerns.